 Direct Loan Origination Fees

 The loan origination fee is an expense of borrowing Direct Subsidized/Unsubsidized Loans.
-The Direct Loan origination fee effective July 1, 2013 will be 1.051%.
+The Direct Loan origination fee effective July 1, 2021 will be 1.057%.
 By law, these fees will be subtracted proportionately from each loan prior to disbursement.
+These fees are subject to change for the 2021-2022 award year.
 (More information will be provided during the online entrance counseling session.)

 Federal Direct Parent Loan for Undergraduate Students

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) is a low-interest federally insured loan for parents (as defined by the FAFSA form) of dependent students to help pay college costs.
 The loan may be used to cover any educational expenses not covered by other forms of financial aid.
 Under the Federal Direct PLUS program, parents may borrow up to the full cost of their student’s education minus other financial aid received.
 For more information, click here: